rory81/growing_funds/README.md

 Heroku needs an addon to make postgress work.
 So log in to the Heroku site and go to the app.
 In the app are multiple tabs, Overview, Resources, Deploy, Metrics, Activity, Access and Settings.
 Go to **Resources**.
-Enter postgress in the searchbar and select Heroku Postgress.
+Enter postgress in the search bar and select Heroku Postgress.
 Then select **Hobby-Dev - Free** as a plan name and click provision.

 When moving away from the Resources to the tab **Settings** and click a little bit lower on *Reveal Config Vars* The DATABASE_URL is added to the configurations.
 This URL is used to connect with Django, but for that to work another package is needed: dj-database-url (pip3 install dj_database_url, be aware of the underscores).